MiroRahkonen/Fullstack-Project/README.md

 2.1 To only download the project application, extract the 'Project work' folder to your desired location

-3. Open the 'Project work' folder inside Visual Studio Code, or navigate to it inside of a terminal
+3. Open the 'Project work' folder inside of a terminal

 4.